Where To Stay In Krabi: Ao Luek Nature Lodge

 What can you do there?

-When Fazwan and I first arrived, we didn't really have anything planned out.
-Yoke (the co-host) saw us loitering around at our balcony and he suggested that we went on to explore Ao Luek with him instead.
-There were many activities for us to choose from so we decided to go on the kayaking + caving expedition, which lasted for almost five hours and gave our arms a really good workout.
+When I first arrived, I didn't really have anything planned out.
+Yoke (the co-host) saw me loitering around at the balcony and he suggested that I went on to explore Ao Luek with him instead.
+There were many activities for me to choose from so I decided to go on the kayaking + caving expedition, which lasted for almost five hours and gave my arms a really good workout.

-This is Yoke, one of the co-hosts of this accommodation who also doubles up as our driver, cook, bartender, kayaking instructor and tour guide.
-He was so chilled and accommodating, which definitely made our stay memorable right from the moment we landed at the airport until we reached our next destination.
+This is Yoke, one of the co-hosts of this accommodation who also doubles up as my driver, cook, bartender, kayaking instructor and tour guide.
+He was so chilled and accommodating, which definitely made my stay memorable right from the moment I landed at the airport until I reached my next destination.
 Genuine hosts are my favourite.

 Are there meals provided?

 Seeing that it is a self-contained accommodation, all of your meals are available on site, upon request.
-The owner checked our dietary preferences when we arrived, then you simply let the owner know that which meals you require and he will prepare it for you, then add the total amount to your bill, which you will only settle when you check out.
+The owner checked my dietary preferences when I arrived, then you simply let the owner know that which meals you require and he will prepare it for you, then add the total amount to your bill, which you will only settle when you check out.

-We really enjoyed how disconnected we were from the outside world and how close you can be to nature.
+I really enjoyed how disconnected I was from the outside world and how close you can be to nature.
 The hosts were super friendly and accommodating too.
 The vibe of the whole place was so laid back and quiet, it felt quite surreal having the whole world just slow down its pace.
 There were many activities available on site too, you just need to consider the costs when planning your budget.

-You definitely need to come prepared and learn from our mistake.
-We were totally unprepared so we forgot our power adaptor, toiletries and snacks.
+You definitely need to come prepared and learn from my mistake.
+I were totally unprepared so I forgot my power adaptor, toiletries and snacks.
 There were no convenient stores nearby so you really need to come equipped.
 Another thing to take note is that the bar serves alcohol.

 Probably, yes.
-However, we would stay for a minimum of two nights and come prepared with necessities, try out more of the activities offered and visit the village's night market too.
+However, I would stay for a minimum of two nights and come prepared with necessities, try out more of the activities offered and visit the village's night market too.
 It may seem like there isn't anything much to do but there is actually quite a number of interesting places to explore if you have your own vehicle or come prepared to spend some money on the activities.
-It was definitely a good experience for the both of us!
+It was definitely a good experience!

 Nurul Mimsy